Amish Friendship Bread

 How to Use Starter for Bread

 You know those three ziplog baggies full of good starter for bread you have leftover?
-You’re going to use them indefinitely to keep making more and more bread!
+You will use them indefinitely to keep making more and more bread!

 Follow these directions yourself OR write the directions on a note card to deliver with the bag of starter you give to a friend.